Diabetic nephropathy care at Mayo Clinic

 Advanced diagnosis and treatment

-Because kidney disease can go undetected until it's too late, effective and consistent diagnosis is essential.
+Because kidney disease can go undetected until it's too late, it's essential to have an effective and consistent diagnosis.
 Mayo Clinic uses several diagnostic tests to identify diabetic nephropathy and other kidney problems.
-It offers very precise measurement of the glomerular filtration rate — a useful test of overall kidney function.
+It offers a very precise measurement of the glomerular filtration rate — a useful test of overall kidney function.

 Nationally and internationally recognized expertise

 Mayo Clinic is one of the world's leading kidney disease centers.
-Mayo physicians are leading a global effort to improve diagnosis of kidney disease.
+Mayo doctors are leading a global effort to improve diagnosis of kidney disease.

 Expertise and rankings